The Ultimate Guide to Image Optimization for WordPress

 og:image and allows you to specify what image you want Facebook and other social networks to display when someone shares your post.

 The last thing you need to pay attention to when optimizing images is how your images are delivered.
 There are several tools you can use in WordPress to improve image optimization and PageSpeed.
 Smush Pro has lazy loading and her own CDN.
 Hummingbird can help with browser caching.
-Get a free trial for 7 days and try the pro versions of both on your site.
+Get a no-risk membership free trial and try the pro versions of both on your site.

 Lazy loading is a technique for improving initial page speed and payload by deferring the loading of non-critical assets that are not currently in the browser viewport.
 To defer offscreen images in WordPress basically means to wait to load the images we can’t see yet.